 They are responsible for an assortment of duties and programs which include, but are not limited to:

 - G.I.S mapping and analysis

 - Assignment of addresses in the City of New Bern

 - Maintaining and operating the citywide radio system

 - Dispatch of calls for service in the City limits for Police, Fire, Rescue, and Animal Control

-If you are interested in learning more about the program or want to enroll in RUOK, please call or email Barbara Morlock at (252)672-4100.
+If you are interested in learning more about the program or want to enroll in RUOK, please call or email the RUOK Coordinator at (252)633-2020.